Table of Contents

-Your total net worth includes all of your assets (what you own) and liabilities (what you owe).
-When you determine your net worth, you add up all your assets, including non-liquid assets, such as your house, car, and retirement accounts, and then subtract all of your liabilities.
+As mentioned, your total net worth is all of your assets (what you own) minus your liabilities (what you owe).
+When you determine your net worth, you add up all your assets, including non-liquid assets (such as your house, car, and retirement accounts), and then subtract all of your liabilities.
 The resulting number is your total net worth.

 Your total net worth gives you a picture of your overall financial strength and balance sheet, while liquid net worth shows how much money you have available that is quickly accessible in case of emergency or other financial hardship.